 - You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again. - If a pupil requests it, you may read a question to them on a one-to-one basis.
-You can also read questions 6 to 31 if a pupil has difficulty in reading the questions for themselves. - If reading to a pupil, you may read words and numbers, but not mathematical symbols.
+You can also read questions 6 to 32 if a pupil has difficulty in reading the questions for themselves. - If reading to a pupil, you may read words and numbers, but not mathematical symbols.
 This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name.

-Assistance (continued) For pupils with hearing impairments, be careful when signing numbers and mathematical signs.
-In particular, please be careful when signing the following: Q9: Take care not to indicate quarters as four Q15: length, mass, capacity, temperature Q18: equally Q21: Take care to sign 'line of symmetry' away from the diagram in a neutral space Guidance for administering the test to pupils with a visual impairment is contained in the relevant modified test pack.
+Assistance For pupils with hearing impairments, be careful when signing numbers and mathematical (continued) signs.
+In particular, please be careful when signing the following: Q1: Take care not to indicate the number of spots on the dice Q9: Take care not to indicate the actual shapes Q11: You may point to the signs, but do not explain less than, greater than and equals signs Q22: Take care not to indicate quarters as four Q28: Take care not to indicate one guarter as four or as a guarter turn Guidance for administering the test to pupils with a visual impairment is contained in the relevant modified test pack.
 If reading questions to a pupil, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it.
 For the aural section of this paper there is an optional pupil script that you may provide to pupils to access this part of the test.
 Please refer to page 10 of this document for further guidance.
 You must not explain any subject-specific terminology.
-If any context or words related to a question are unfamiliar to a pupil, you may show them related objects or pictures, or describe the context.
-The examples below illustrate how to deal with some common situations.
+If any context or words related to a question are unfamiliar to a pupil, you may show them related objects or pictures, or describe the context. • The examples below illustrate how to deal with some common situations.
 Question: What does 'fraction' mean?
 Answer: I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
 Question: What does '>' or '<' mean?
 Answer: I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
-Guidance for specific questions For question 15, if you are reading the question to a pupil, you can read the units unabbreviated, for example 'kg' may be read as 'kilograms'.
-Before the test begins Review the list of pupils with any particular individual needs, for example, pupils who may need to use the optional pupil script for the aural questions, or who may need support from a scribe or a transcript made at the end of the test.
+Guidance For question 6, if you are reading to a pupil, you may read the first two sentences but you for specific must not read any of the words or numerals. questions Before the Review the list of pupils with any particular individual needs, for example, pupils who may test begins need to use the optional pupil script for the aural questions, or who may need support from a scribe or a transcript made at the end of the test.
 The optional pupil script for the aural questions can be found at the back of this document.
 Please photocopy it for the pupils who need it.
-What to do at the start of the test Check seating is appropriately spaced and that no pupil can see another pupil's test paper.
-Check pupils do not have mobile phones or other disruptive items.
-Check pupils do not have any materials or equipment that may give them extra help.
+What to do Check seating is appropriately spaced and that no pupil can see another pupil's test paper. at the start Check pupils do not have mobile phones or other disruptive items. of the test Check pupils do not have any materials or equipment that may give them extra help.

 Ensure each pupil has a copy of mathematics Paper 2: reasoning.